Living Memory

 Tell your story pop-up photobooth

 North Lismore’s community is invited to be centre-stage.
 Photographic artist Cherine Fahd believes photography can bring people and communities together, and creatively address moments of significant social change.
-Her photobooths will be set up in two North Lismore locations and Living Lab Northern Rivers invites locals to come along — by yourself or with everyone in your family, local club, group or street!
+Her photobooth will be set up in front of the old General Store on Bridge Street and Living Lab Northern Rivers invites locals to come along and have your portrait captured by local photographer Elise Derwin — by yourself or with everyone in your family, local club, group or street!

 On the day share the experience of group portraiture with others, bring memorabilia and personal stories, and help us to create some lasting memories of the neighbourhood you are part of.